-Why Would a Company Want to Provide Patent Drafting Tools to Their Outside Counsel?
+Why Would a Company Want to Provide Patent Drafting Software to Their Outside Counsel?

 We get this question a lot.
-A company will see our patent drafting tools and say they look really interesting, but they will leave it up to their outside counsel on whether to use them.
+A company will see our patent drafting software and say it looks really interesting, but they will leave it up to their outside counsel on whether to use them.
 That’s an understandable perspective, but the truly forward-thinking companies consider it from a different perspective.

 The analogy is e-billing.